ledsigner/Random-Video-Player/README.md

 	3. Default folders to open when selecting a folder and for when copying to.
 	4. Ability to modify tags on the current video
 	5. Add current file name to the window title
+	6. Next/previous video transition should be seamless, there should be no black frames during the transition